-To back up my reasoning and my advice, I’ve decided to tackle a psychology degree along with my English writing degree at the University of Colorado – Denver (ETA grad date: 12/2020).
+To back up my reasoning and my advice, I obtained a bachelors degree in Psychology and English Writing from the University of Colorado – Denver with distinction in 2020.
 Primarily because I refuse to speak with out the acceptable credentials.
 While I’m not much of a people-person, writing has always been one of my favorite outlets, and I want to use it in any way I can.
 AllBee There For You might be my third blog, but right now, it’s the one with the greatest purpose because it’s not just an outlet for my book or my reviews, it’s an outlet for everyone.

 So, without further ado, my name is Danielle AllBee, I’m the oldest of four kids, I’m twenty-three-years-old, and I was born on August 18th in Heidelberg, Germany.
 Then, after living there for six years, I moved to Texas and stayed there for another thirteen (which came with a lot of ups-and-downs).
 Finally, in 2016, we decided to ride on my moms coattails up to Colorado Springs, where I finished my Associates in general studies and decided to further my education.
 Now, I am pursing not one, but two bachelors degrees at CUDenver and still reside in Colorado, three years later.
 Then, after a long engagement, I got married in May of 2019 to the love of my life, and now we are the parents of three cats, two dogs, and a rabbit.